mgrube753/question-generation/20_experiments/README.md

 # Experiments

+> NOT THE RECENT STATUS OF THE CURRENT WORK, SINCE THIS WAS USED IN THE THESIS.

 This directory contains the experimental framework for evaluating Large Language Model capabilities in educational question generation, focusing on the two assessments of content adherence and Bloom's Taxonomy alignment.

 ## Structure Overview